naxinga/Exponential-function-approximation/README.md

 I am Ignacio and this is the solution of Exponential function approximation challenge.

-This program is built on ReactJS you can open it running "npm start" in your console.
+This program is built on ReactJS you can open it running "cd my-app" and "npm start" in your console.

 The 1st view is something like that: